tiwater/ticos-client/README.md

 1. Create a TicosClient instance with a specific port
 2. Set up message, motion, and emotion handlers
 3. Start the client
-4. Send messages (like heartbeats) as needed
+4. Send messages as needed
 5. Handle cleanup when done

 Check the examples directory for complete working implementations in both Java and Python.